Delighted to guide you

 Passeig d’Isabel II, 14 (Barcelona).
 In front of Pla de Palau.

-With more than 30 years in the Barceloneta neighbourhood, the Salamanca restaurant is a classic in the area.
+With more than 30 years in the Barceloneta neighbourhood, the Salamanca restaurant is a very popular and loved place in the area.
 Specializing in the best fish and seafood from the Mediterranean and Cantabrian Sea, but also offers top quality sausages and meat.
 Its spacious rooms make it an ideal place for private celebrations.

 Carrer de l’Almirall Cerver, 34 (Barcelona).
 Between Alcanar and Salamanca.

 They will always serve you the best fish with a professional service.
 Set with exceptional views of the harbour and a good value for money.
 This is the secret to the success of the Barceloneta neighbourhood.
 It is advisable to book in advance.

 Carrer de l’ Escar, 22 (Barcelona).
 Moll dels Pescadors.

 Located on top of the Museu d’ Història de Catalunya, in the Palau de Mar building (Port Vell), this restaurant offers excellent traditional Mediterranean cuisine in a distinguished and elegant setting with an outdoor terrace and unique privileged views over the city.

 Plaça de Pau Vila, 3 (Barcelona).
 Museu d’ Història de Catalunya (Palau de Mar).

 El Rey de la Gamba I Restaurant